SparseLinearAlgebra/spbla/docs/joss/paper.md

 `SPbLA` is a sparse Boolean linear algebra primitives and operations for GPGPU computations.
-It comes as stand-alone self-sufficient library with C API for high-performance computing with multiple backends for NVIDIA CUDA, OpenCL and CPU-only platforms.
+It comes as stand-alone self-sufficient library with C API for high-performance computing with multiple backends for Nvidia Cuda, OpenCL and CPU-only platforms.
 The library is shipped with PyPI `pyspbla` package [@pyspbla] for work within Python runtime.
 The primary library primitive is a sparse matrix of boolean values.
 The library provides the most popular operations for matrix manipulation, such as